FuzzingLabs/sol-azy/docs/src/static_analysis.md

 # Static Analysis

-Sol-azy includes a flexible static analysis engine designed to scan Solana Rust source code for programs vulnerabilities, code smells, or user-defined patterns.
+sol-azy includes a flexible static analysis engine designed to scan Solana Rust source code for programs vulnerabilities, code smells, or user-defined patterns.

 This engine leverages the `Starlark` language to express detection logic in `.star` files, and operates directly on the parsed Rust Abstract Syntax Tree (AST).